 The CrashPlan for Small Business administration console offers a few different ways to add users, giving you flexibility to quickly add one user or add multiple users at once.
 See Add users from the CrashPlan for Small Business administration console for details.

-Each individual user accessing CrashPlan for Small Business needs a unique email address and password.
-Sharing credentials across multiple users is a large security and data privacy risk because users can download backed up files from every device using the same email address.
+Each person using CrashPlan for Small Business needs their own user account with a unique email address and password.
+Sharing a user account among multiple people is a large security and data privacy risk because any person using the shared account can download backed-up files from every device under that user account.

 CrashPlan for Small Business offers the following user types: